juanstdio/CEUTNFRP-BOT/README.md

 It can deliver:

 * Books of the subjets
-* General Info, pictures and PDF's
+* General Info: eg, pictures and PDFs
 * Know if there is some professor

 # Available Commands: